mgsouth/msouth-ur/README.md

 This project was a take-home code test.
 I don't want to just cut-and-paste the requirements, but the ask was for a RESTful short-URI app.
-The user could submit URLs and get back a short-form, be redirected through the short-form, and get a list of sll existing short URLs including time since creation and targets.
+The user could submit URLs and get back a short-form, be redirected through the short-form, and get a list of all existing short URLs including time since creation and targets.
 Needed to include instructions to install, test, and run (this document).
 Deployment was not required.

 I hadn't used Flask before, but it was part of the requestor's tech stack.
 It's a decent little web service framework, not too hard to pick up.

+Note: I think returning an absolute time would be much preferable to returning a difference from "now", but that was the ask.

 # Installation & Setup, Linux or macOS: